 Your passion can be the deciding factor in whether your audience will be swayed around to your point of view.
 If you're wishy-washy, you'll have a hard time convincing anyone of anything.

-How would you feel if you were in their position and you heard the same speech you are about to give?
+How would you feel if you were in their position and you heard the speech you are about to give?

 Try to anticipate how they will react to the topic of your speech.
 If you know they will have objections, try to address those concerns in your speech.

 Having said this though, it is not your responsibility to address every objection.
-You need to know and believe and present your subject so passionately that every concern the audience may have is blown away by your persuasive speaking.
+You need to know and believe and present your subject so passionately that EVERY concern the audience may have is blown away by your persuasive speaking.

 But the more you can connect to your listeners and show empathy, the more receptive they will be to your topic.